JachymT/a-level-cs-blog/Computer Systems/1.5/1.5.2/Notes.md

 - slow down AI development slightly, despite the short term benefits
 - avoid an existential catastrophy pretty much (unlikly, but its heading in that direction)
 - prevent unregulated use of AI on the internet to create disinformation
+- tackle algorithmic bias in AI, esspecially where it leads to prejudice

 When AI is **explainable** - developed in a way that lets you see how an AI comes to the decision it makes, it can be hugely beneficial, and can be used collaborativly with people.